Trump's Move On Keystone XL, Dakota Access Outrages Activists

 President Trump signed documents inviting the company behind the Keystone XL pipeline to resubmit a proposal for the project, which the Obama administration rejected in 2015, and instructing the Army to expedite the review and approval process for the section of the Dakota Access Pipeline that hasn't been built.

-"We're going to renegotiate some of the terms, and if they'd like, we'll see if they can get the pipeline built," President Trump said of the Keystone XL pipeline.
+"We're going to renegotiate some of the terms, and if they'd like, we'll see if they can get the pipeline built," Trump said of the Keystone XL pipeline.

 "This not a done deal," Bill McKibben of the group 350.org, which has lobbied against pipelines for years, said in a statement.
 He called the pipelines "unwise and immoral" because they contribute to climate change.